-Really giddy to share this recipe for a gluten free blackcurrant pie, as it’s one of my favourite puddings that my grandma used to make, and since being diagnosed with coeliac I have never made myself a gluten free version……until today!
-And what’s really nice, is the blackcurrants I’ve used for this pie, have come from my dad’s next-door neighbours garden.
-She let me pop in the other day and pick myself a container full!
+Really giddy to share this recipe for a gluten free blackcurrant pie, as it’s one of my favourite puddings that my grandma used to make, and since being diagnosed with coeliac I have never made myself a gluten free version.
+Until today.
+And what’s nice, is the blackcurrants I’ve used to make this pie came from my dad’s next-door neighbour, Brenda’s garden.
+She kindly invited me pop in to pick what I wanted.

 gluten free mix

-I wanted to get this really simple recipe for gluten free Madeira cake on my website, as not only is it a great traditional afternoon tea cake that can be sliced and enjoyed with a hot cuppa, it can also be used as a base for so many great puddings – such as trifle, tiramisu etc. And because of this, it opens up the possibilities to make and enjoy even more delicious gluten free treats!!
+I wanted to get this really simple recipe for gluten free Madeira cake on my blog.
+As, not only is it a great traditional afternoon tea cake, which is perfect with a hot cuppa, it can also be used as a base for so many great puddings, such as; trifle, tiramisu etc.